DrugLib.com — Drug Information Portal

 Zone Diameter (mm)

-A report of “Susceptible” indicates that the pathogen is likely to be inhibited if the antimicrobial compound in blood reaches the concentrations usually achievable.
-A report of “Intermediate” indicates that the result should be considered equivocal, and, if the microorganism is not fully susceptible to alternative, clinically feasible drugs, the test should be repeated.
+A report of "Susceptible" indicates that the pathogen is likely to be inhibited if the antimicrobial compound at the infection site reaches the concentrations usually achievable.
+A report of "Intermediate" indicates that the result should be considered equivocal, and, if the microorganism is not fully susceptible to alternative, clinically feasible drugs, the test should be repeated.
 This category implies possible clinical applicability in body sites where the drug is physiologically concentrated or in situations where high dosage of drug can be used.
 This category also provides a buffer zone which prevents small uncontrolled technical factors from causing major discrepancies in interpretation.
-A report of “Resistant” indicates that the pathogen is not likely to be inhibited if the antimicrobial compound in the blood reaches the concentrations usually achievable; other therapy should be selected.
+A report of "Resistant" indicates that the pathogen is not likely to be inhibited if the antimicrobial compound at the infection site reaches the concentrations usually achievable; other therapy should be selected.

 Quality Control

-Standardized susceptibility test procedures require the use of laboratory control microorganisms to control the technical aspects of the laboratory procedures (1, 2, 3, 4).
+Standardized susceptibility test procedures require the use of laboratory control microorganisms to ensure the accuracy and precision of supplies and reagents used in the assay, and the techniques of the individuals performing the test.
 Quality control microorganisms are specific strains of organisms with intrinsic biological properties.
 QC strains are very stable strains which will give a standard and repeatable susceptibility pattern.
 The specific strains used for microbiological quality control are not clinically significant.
-Standard ertapenem powder should provide the following range of values noted in Table 5.
+Standard ertapenem powder should provide the following range of values noted in Table 12 and { 4,5 }.

 Microorganism Minimum Inhibitory Concentrations